VMaksimN/imager/README.md

 imager image1.ext image2.ext image3.ext ...
 ```

-where imageN is a path to your photo, .ext means .jpg or .png
+where imageN is a path to your photo, .ext is .jpg or .png

 2. To start the program without arguments: